antoniocoratelli/state-machine/README.md

   - `Controllable` events are executed by the user;

-  - `NonControllable` events are events that are not under direct control of the user (such events can be for instance failures or timeouts).
+  - `NonControllable` events are events that are not under the direct control of the user (for instance failures or timeouts).

-- Each `State` declares the `ControllableEvent`s that are available using the `State::attach<Event>()` method, and defines the logic for handling `NonControllableEvents` in the `State::update()` method.
+- Each `State` declares the `ControllableEvent`s that are available using the `State::attach<ControllableEvent>()` method, and defines the logic for triggering `NonControllableEvents` in the `State::update()` method.

 ## Build